- Infertility to assess uterine morphology and tubal patency.

 - some radiologists use iodinated oil (Lipiodol) as contrast when the indication is for lack of fertility.
 Some authors report increased fertility after its use.
 This remains controversial however 8.

-- a typical fluoroscopic examination includes preliminary frontal view of the pelvis, as well as subsequent spot images that demonstrate uterine endometrial contour, filled fallopian tubes and bilateral intraperitoneal spill of contrast, to establish tubal patency.
+- a typical fluoroscopic examination includes a preliminary frontal view of the pelvis, as well as subsequent spot images that demonstrate uterine endometrial contour, filled fallopian tubes and bilateral intraperitoneal spill of contrast, to establish tubal patency.

-Common but self limiting
+Common but self-limiting